fifth-postulate/4_rules_simple_design/docs/presentation.md

 ## Tale

-* Lightning crackled through the sky, illuminating your grim face.
+* Lightning crackles through the sky, illuminating your grim face.
 * You stayed up late, but that is fine.
 You couldn't sleep anyway.
-* Nervously you eye your phone, checking for the humpth time if it is one.
+* Nervously you eye your phone, checking for the humpth time if it is on.
 * Your rest your weary head.
 * "I am just going to close my eyes for a little while", you tell your self.
 * **Ring**
-* You are startled by the noise you have been dreading all night.
+* You are startled by the noise that you have been dreading all night.
 * **Ring**
 * You answer your phone: "The integration module is acting up"
 * The words you wish you had misheard echo in your brain.